food & drink · music & nightlife ·

 Where: 1615 N Wells St, Chicago, IL 60614

 More information on Corcoran’s.

 As the self-proclaimed home of the Cincinnati Bengals, Woodie’s is the place to catch all the action on game day.
-You can compete for fan of the week, listen to a DJ playing funny videos and music during commercials, participate in giveaways, and of course, enjoy great bar food like nachos, wings, and famous Cincinnati Chilli.
+You can compete for fan of the week, listen to a DJ playing funny videos and music during commercials, participate in giveaways, and enjoy great bar food like nachos, wings, and the famous Cincinnati Chilli.

 Where: 1535 N Wells St, Chicago, IL